3point14guy/notes/8_ruby_d4/ruby-day4.md

 | true      			| Boolean								 |
 | [8,15,16,23,42] | Array				 					 |

+When we talk about an object we can talk about its' properties and functions.

+Marker
+	Properties
+		Color
+		How much ink
+	Functionality
+		Write
+Cat
+	Properties
+		Name
+		Color
+		Fullness (internal)
+	Functionality
+		Digest (internal)
+		Lounge
+		Scratch stuff

+You can think of objects in programming the same way:

+String
+	Properties
+		the character data e.g. "Money"
+	Functionality
+		.reverse
+		.upcase
+		.split()

+We can make our own objects.
+First we need to make a Class to create the objects.
+A class is a definition of what is in a n object

 ### Data Types == Classes
 So in Ruby, the different data types are considered classes